kadimetla/doc-adk-training/training/module05-running-agents/lab-solution.md

                    }
                  }'
         ```

+    **Understanding the `curl` command:**
+    *   `curl`: A command-line tool to transfer data with URLs.
+    *   `-X POST`: Specifies that we are sending data to the server (a POST request).
+    *   `-H "Content-Type: application/json"`: A "header" that tells the server we are sending data in JSON format.
+    *   `-d '{...}'`: The actual JSON data payload we are sending.
+It includes the `app_name` to run, unique IDs for the user and session, and the user's message.

 3.  **Analyze the Output:**
     You will see a stream of JSON objects as the response.
 This is the raw event data that the Dev UI uses to render the chat and trace views.
 Look through the output, and you will find the agent's final response, "Arr, me hearty!
 The server be sunk to Davy Jones' locker!"